The Tale Of Three Cities

-On September 4, 2022, I set off to travel to Northern Kurdistan (Bakur), which is located in the South-Eastern part of Turkey.
-This trip has been long wishful thinking and delayed since the Coronavirus outbreak, that prolonged my agony to wait this long.
+On September 4, 2022, I set off to travel to Northern Kurdistan (Bakur), located in the South-Eastern part of Turkey.
+This trip has been long wishful thinking and delayed since the Coronavirus outbreak, which prolonged my agony to wait this long.
 Finally, I'm grateful to make it after more than two years.
-Little didn't I know that I would discover significant historical places in some major cities and villages in this part of Kurdistan that are connected to relevant events of the faith that I believe in and the lives of the prophets in the Bible and the Quran.
+Little didn't I know that I would discover significant historical places in some major cities and villages in this part of Kurdistan connected to relevant events of the faith that I believe in and the lives of the prophets in the Bible and the Quran?

 These three handsome gentlemen in the photo are from three different cities in northern Kurdistan.
 Each of them represents a town that is very relevant in the life story ever taken place since the existence of humankind and in history itself.
-Not every day that you get so lucky to encounter an incident that could take you back to where some of the most significant happenings took place.
+Not every day do you get so lucky to encounter an incident that could take you back to where some of the most significant happenings occurred.